ibm-cloud-docs/solution-tutorials/coligo.hidden.md

    --from-literal=url=VISUAL_RECOGNITION_URL
    ```
    {:pre}
-3. With the secrets and configmap defined, we can now update the backend service by asking Coligo to set environment variables in the runtime of the application based on the values in those resources.
+3. With the secrets and configmap defined, you can now update the backend service by asking Coligo to set environment variables in the runtime of the application based on the values in those resources.
 Both secrets and configmap are "maps"; so the environment variables set will have a name corresponding to the "key" of each entry in those maps, and the environment variable values will be the value of that "key".
-Update the backend appliation with the following command
+Update the backend application with the following command
    ```sh
      ibmcloud coligo application update --name backend \
      --env-from secret:cos-secret \